rust-lang/rfcs/text/0000-eager-macro-expansion.md

 We could write `eager_stringify!` as a fairly straighforward proc macro using `ExpansionBuilder`.
-However, since decl macros are much quicker and easier to write and use, it would be nice to have a reusable "utility" which we could use to define `eager_stringify!`.
+However, since decl macros are much quicker and easier to write and use, it would be nice to have a reusable "utility" macro which we could use to define `eager_stringify!`.

 Let's call our utility macro `expand!`.
 The idea is that users of `expand!` will invoke it with: